govuk-one-login/observability-infrastructure/fargate/README.md

 It is recommended that you modify your Cloudformation template first so that the environment variables are in place before OneAgent runs; this will make sure traffic is routed to the correct Dynatrace instance.

+## Prerequisites

+Ensure you are running the latest VPC stack and SAM Deployment Pipeline stack version.
+At time of writing, v1.14.3 and v2.36.0, respectively.

 ## Template

 Ensure the task has sufficient IAM permissions to retrieve the secret and decrypt the KMS key.
 At the time of writing, the resources are: